radiovisual/tweet-patch/readme.md

 ## Usage

-**Option 01:** Pass in a string with urls, hashtags and user-mentions
+**Option 01:** Pass in a string with urls, hashtags and user-mentions:

 ```js
 var tweetPatch = require('tweet-patch');